UPDATED JUNE 15, 2026

 It might also be useful to understand these personalities if your product/service is particularly suited to a certain kind of buyer.
 Or, if you just prefer working with a certain type of buyer.

-Each of these buyer personalities can be categorised according to how they make their buying decisions — whether that’s logically or emotionally and fast or slow.
+Each of these buyer personalities can be categorised according to how they make their buying decisions — whether that’s logically or emotionally, fast or slow.

-The chart below illustrates where each buyer type fits in.
+The chart below illustrates where the different types of buyers fit in.

 Now let’s have a look at each one in more detail so we can understand how best to create content for them.